jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/implementation-attempt-2002.md

 ###### Copy

 In every SymDocTable there is an extra field 'Vector' that serves as a vector table.
-A secondary SymDoc or a SymDocMain will function as a clipboard.
+A secondary SymDoc or a SymDocMain might function as a clipboard.
 You add as many symbols to the clipboard as should be copied and set all properties except Parent, Reference and Class.
 As you do that you fill in the vector table in the main diagram: diagram position -> clipboard position which means that you don't change ALL the entries in the vector table.
-After all symbols have been added to the clipboard you will change the parents, references and classes in the clipboard to the value in the primary doc converted with the vector table so they become references to positions in the clipboard and not position in the diagram.
-If a class wasn't copied then the vector table indicates -1 for it and then an extra symbol is to be added to the clipboard representing a dummy class and an the entry in the vector table that converts the not copied class will convert it to the dummy class.
+After all symbols have been added to the clipboard you might change the parents, references and classes in the clipboard to the value in the primary doc converted with the vector table so they become references to positions in the clipboard and not position in the diagram.
+If a class wasn't copied then the vector table indicates -1 for it and then an extra symbol is to be added to the clipboard representing a dummy class and an the entry in the vector table that converts the not copied class might convert it to the dummy class.
 Positions of these vectors to dummy classes are kept in an array.
 Then the process of changing parents, references and classes can continue.
 Of course when I talk about a class the same goes for parents and references.
 After copying, the vector table should be reset.
 All the selected symbols' Vector properties are to be set to -1.
 We kept an array of positions of vectors to dummy classes these vectors should be reset to -1 also.

 The residence of the vector table is best in the main symbol table for it would be costly to create an array with 60,000 records every time you copy any small bit of a 60,000 symbol diagram.

 ##### The below information about Document is obsolete

-In this section I will describe abstractly three things about the document: what is explicitly stored (“Stored”), what is read only and what is random access (“Properties”) and the methods of the document class (“Methods”).
+In this section I might describe abstractly three things about the document: what is explicitly stored (“Stored”), what is read only and what is random access (“Properties”) and the methods of the document class (“Methods”).

 Keywords regarding the document are: integrity, indexes and abundance.